Data4everyone/Predicting-the-value-of-SHIBA-INU/README.md

 # Predicting-the-value-of-SHIBA-INU
-Predicting the value of SHIBA INU with Propeth
+Predicting the value of SHIBA INU with Propeth in Python